Tlabting/Tlabting.github.io/Journal.md

 I removed submit from the form actions and am changing my approach to the form submission, since this is going to be hosted on GitHub.
 It's going to be a much simpler approach.
 I'm just going to have a modal appear, and I won't be using the Bootstrap approach we used in class.

 https://developer.mozilla.org/en-US/docs/Web/CSS/Reference/Selectors/:modal

+I'm trying to get a similare effect on hover for the buttons, but I'm running into an issue of the children of button being slightly smaller than the button itself, no matter how i tweak the styling.
+I'm going to save it as is.
+My next step would be to make its so that the button itself doesnt carry the color or pill box shape, and that will be the styling for the children.
+Hopefully that works.